 Language and gender on the internet.
 Millions of people around the world take part in large-scale group discussions on the internet.

 The moderator, Bob Schieffer, invited both candidates to “give your thoughts” on the Middle East.
 Republican nominee Mitt Romney went first and began with a typical stumbling attempt to be charming, almost successful in its very failure: Something about an earlier “humorous event” (it was the annual Al Smith dinner for the archdiocese of New York, at which politicians tell jokes) and how “it’s nice to maybe be funny this time, not on purpose.
 We’ll see what happens.”
+Huh?
+Then he moved into the mode where he sounds like a college freshman padding a term paper.
+(The other way to pad a term paper -- which Romney and I both learned at Cranbrook School in suburban Detroit in the 1960s -- is to stud it with irrelevant but impressive factoids, “swotted up,” as the Brits say, for the occasion.
+Disturbing Developments Back to the debate.
+Trust Matters.
 READABILITY.
 Sample text for determining readability index Flesch-Kincaid Formula This is a US Government Department of Defense standard test (i) Calculate L, the average sentence length (number of words ÷ number of sentences).

 Fiske's Discs.
 Fiske's Discs This is a sample of writing by a pop music columnist in 1973.

-What features of his writing are self-consciously fashionable?
+Invincible - Five.
+In the light of your answers to the questions above, write your own music reviews for recent releases you have heard.
+Finally complete your work by writing a linguistic analysis of your own review.
 Ngram Viewer.
 Ideas Illustrated » Blog Archive » Visualizing English Word Origins.
 I have been reading a book on the development of the English language recently and I’ve become fascinated with the idea of word etymology — the study of words and their origins.